ElegantEngineeringTech/laravel-translator/README.md

 ### Auto translate strings

-This package can automatically translate your files for you.
+This package can automatically translate your translations strings for you.
-It includes 2 services right now:
+Right now, it includes 2 services :

 -   DeepL
 -   OpenAI